From biting to engulfment: Target mechanics determines modes of phagocytosis through curvature--actin coupling: Results

 \subsection{Rigidity-dependent biting, pushing and engulfing}

 Next we explore the process of engulfment that mimics the phagocytosis of a non-rigid object by a cell.
 The engulfed (target) object is described by a small vesicle ($N^T=847$ vertices, forming a spherical object with radius of $10~l_{\rm min}$), and the cell-like (bigger) vesicle has $3127$ vertices.
-We set the CMC concentration $\rho =4.8\%$ on the cell-like vesicle throughout this work.
+We set the CMC concentration $\rho =4.8~\%$ on the cell-like vesicle throughout this work.
 We start by validating our computation, demonstrating that for a very rigid target vesicle (bending modulus $\kappa=2000~k_BT$) the engulfment proceeds in the same manner as we previously computed for a perfectly rigid sphere (Fig.S6, and see SI section S8) \cite{sadhu2023theoretical}.
-Note that by increasing the bending modulus we rigidify the target vesicle against shape deformations that increase local mean curvature, but explicit membrane tension and area fluctuations are unaffected.
+Note that we are using the bending modulus as a model parameter to easily control the rigidity of the target vesicle, with a higher bending modulus diminishing shape deformations that increase the local mean curvature.

-We start exploring how a cell-like vesicle that contains passive CMC ($F=0$, Fig.\ref{fig:passive}A), engulfs a target vesicle of different bending modulus.
+We start exploring how a cell-like vesicle that contains passive CMCs ($F=0$, Fig.\ref{fig:passive}A), engulfs a target vesicle of different bending modulus.
 We find that the cell-like vesicle with passive CMC is able to fully engulf the target vesicle, with the engulfment proceeding faster for the softest target vesicle (See Movie S1).
-This faster engulfment is facilitated by the large deformation (See SI section S9 for details of deformation measurement) of the target vesicle (as shown in Fig.\ref{fig:passive}B,C, Fig.S7B), which enables the cell-like vesicle to extend an adhesion cup over a smaller cross-sectional area.
+This faster engulfment is facilitated by the large deformation (See SI section S9 for details of deformation measurement) of the target vesicle (as shown in Fig.\ref{fig:passive}B,C), which enables the cell-like vesicle to extend an adhesion cup over a smaller cross-sectional area.